RoboLV/gmod-score-3-d/README.md

 USAGE :

-As player in console type "setscoreboard"
+As player(Admin/Super admin) in console type "setscoreboard"